B3Partners/flamingo-ibis/src/site/markdown/notes.md

 # Deployment notes

+### IbisEdit component

+ This is a subclass of the regular Edit component to support workflow.

+ The title of this component is update when attribute data is loaded to reflect the object being edited, the fields supported for this are:

+  - gemeentenaam
+  - a_plannaam
+  - terreinid
+  - rin_nr

 ### IbisFactsheet component

 This component extends the featureinfo popup with a link to provide extra information on